mkauppila/commonmark-clj/README.md

 # Commonmark for Clojure

-A CommonMark parser and HTML renderer written in Clojure.
-It supports CommonMark (https://spec.commonmark.org/0.29) version 0.29 and aims to run succesfully executed all the tests defined in in spec.
+A [CommonMark](https://commonmark.org/) parser and HTML renderer written in Clojure.

+Aspires to support [CommonMark 0.29](https://spec.commonmark.org/0.29) including all the [tests defined in the spec](https://spec.commonmark.org/0.29/spec.json).
+Currently supports around 25 tests (of 649 tests).

 ## Usage